This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 3D render of bespoke Halfmoon pods for a new retreat project in Portugal, featuring three guest rental units and one personal living pod.

-First Big Site Leads Arrive (Feb ’24 onward)
+First Glamping Leads Arrive (Feb ’24)

 February brought the first serious glamping site enquiries, including Nick and Amy at The Crown at Pantygelli — who later became GlampLaunch’s first flagship project.